mgalland/mgalland.github.io/pages/CV.md

 To promote best practices in scientific programming and promote Open Science, I lead a small community of programming scientists that aimed to organise training courses and co-developped tools.
 This community is called the ["Amsterdam Science Park Study Group"](www.scienceparkstudygroup.info) has a dedicated Slack workspace, a custom-made website and was awarded twice by the Dutch Research Council (NWO) in 2020 and 2021.
 It is still currently active by [board members](https://scienceparkstudygroup.info/who-we-are/).

 # Research experience
 - __September 2023 - Present:__ INRAE Plant Research Scientist - IGEPP, Le Rheu (France).
-- __Jan 2019 - Present:__ Support Data scientist & Data Manager - University of Amsterdam, Swammerdam Institute for Life Sciences (The Netherlands)
+- __Jan 2019 - May 2023:__ Support Data scientist & Data Manager - University of Amsterdam, Swammerdam Institute for Life Sciences (The Netherlands)
 - __May 2017 - Present:__ Data scientist & Data Manager - University of Amsterdam, Swammerdam Institute for Life Sciences (Amsterdam, The Netherlands)
 - __May 2014 - April 2017:__ Postdoctoral fellow - University of Amsterdam, Swammerdam Institute for Life Sciences (Amsterdam, The Netherlands)
 - __May 2010 - May 2014:__ Postdoctoral fellow - Jean-Pierre Bourgin Institute (Versailles, France)